cpske/ISP/web/decouple-configuration.md

 }
 STATIC_URL = os.getenv('STATIC_URL','/static/')
 ```

-and then set the environment variable before running the application.
+and then set environment variables before running the application.
 Most PaaS services, like Heroku, provide a way of setting env-variables
 before running your web application.

 If you use this technique, you should provide sensible defaults in case
 some env-variable is not set.
 For example, the default value of `DATABASE_HOST	 is '127.0.0.1' and default static URL is '/static/'.

-Environment variables can also pose a security risk: a bad guy may find a way to read environment variables.
+Environment variables can pose a security risk: a bad guy may find a way to read environment variables.
 In Django, if DEBUG=True and an error occurs, Django prints debugging output in the browser window **including environment variables**.

 There are two Python packages that provide a nice alternative to using environment variables.